 Our crew works very hard to make sure that every aspect of your cruise meets the highest standards.
 This includes those crew members who serve you directly, such as Dining Room wait staff and the stewards who service your stateroom each day.
 There are also many others who support their efforts whom you may never meet, such as galley and laundry staff.
 To ensure that the efforts of all of our crew members are recognized and rewarded, a daily Hotel Service Charge is automatically added to each guest’s shipboard account.

-For sailings departing on or after December 1, 2018, the daily Hotel Service Charge is $14.50 per guest per day for non-suite stateroom guests and $16.00 per guest per day for suite guests.
+The daily Hotel Service Charge is $14.50 per guest per day for non-suite stateroom guests and $16.00 per guest per day for suite guests.

 The charges are subject to change without notice.